dxx/finders-docs/src/guide/README.md

 ### Cluster

-All instances of a service can make up of one or more clusters.In addition to the namespace, the clusters can be further divided.
+All instances of a service can make up of one or more clusters.
+In addition to the namespace, the clusters can be further divided.

 ### Instance